Beast of Reincarnation

-Beast of Reincarnation is an upcoming action role-playing game developed by Game Freak and published by Fictions.
-It is the first AAA title by Game Freak outside of the Pokémon series and is directed by Kota Furushima, who previously worked on the battle system and sound for various Pokémon titles.
-The game is set to release in 2026 for PlayStation 5, Windows and Xbox Series X/S.
+Beast of Reincarnation is an action role-playing game developed by Game Freak and published by Fictions.
+The game was released on August 4, 2026, for PlayStation 5, Windows and Xbox Series X/S.

 Set in Japan in the year 4026, the story follows Emma the Sealer and her dog Koo as they navigate a post-apocalyptic land ruined by corruption.

+Beast of Reincarnation received mixed reviews.

 Premise

 Beast of Reincarnation is described as a "one-person, one-dog action role-playing game".
-It follows Emma the Sealer, a young woman with blight powers who can manipulate plants to traverse and fight enemies.
+It follows Emma the Sealer, an 18-year-old woman with blight powers who can manipulate plants to traverse and fight enemies.
 Her companion is a stray dog known as Koo, as they work together to free post-apocalyptic Japan from a corrupted creature that has blighted the natural world.
 The game's art style and story have been compared to Studio Ghibli works such as Princess Mononoke.

 Gameplay

 The game will focus heavily on combat, pitting players against various enemies from oversized mutant creatures to robots.
-The combat system has been compared to other action role-playing games such as Black Myth: Wukong, Nier: Automata and Sekiro: Shadows Die Twice.
+The combat system has been compared to other action role-playing games such as Black Myth: Wukong and Sekiro: Shadows Die Twice.

+Development

+Development began in 2020 as part of Game Freak's internal "Gear Project" initiative, which is geared towards fostering new IP outside of the studio's flagship Pokémon role-playing games and had previously resulted in titles like HarmoKnight and Pocket Card Jockey.
+Following initial prototyping, the studio handled creative direction and overall project management, overseeing the work of several external partners due to the game's larger scope.

 Release

 The game was announced in May 2023 under the working title Project Bloom as a partnership between Game Freak and Private Division.
-Upon announcement, scarce details were provided other than a projection for a 2026 release, the reveal of Furushima as director, and a single piece of concept art showing a lone woman in a forest.
+Upon announcement, scarce details were provided other than a projected 2026 release, the reveal of Furushima as director, and a single piece of concept art showing a lone woman in a forest.

 At the Xbox Games Showcase in 2025, the game was publicly revealed for the first time in a gameplay trailer that confirmed its title as Beast of Reincarnation, along with a release window of 2026.
-This will be the first Game Freak title to release on Windows, PlayStation 5, and Xbox Series X/S, and will also be available on Xbox Game Pass immediately after launch.
+This is the first Game Freak title to release on PlayStation 5 and Xbox Series X/S, and also their first title to be available on Xbox Game Pass immediately upon launch.
+In PlayStation's State of Play February 2026, Fictions confirmed that the game will launch on August 4, 2026.